mawrkus/joey-the-differ/README.md

   meta: {
     op: 'the operation that happened on the value: add, delete, update or type-change',
     reason: 'an explanation of why the source and target values are not equal',
+    // ...
-    // any other value returned by your custom differs or by Joey in the future },
+    // and any other value returned by your custom differs or by Joey in the future },
 }
 ```